 If an Election has been filed and no contribution has been made to the Roth IRA while the holder is resident in Canada, there is no requirement on the part of the holder of the Roth IRA to include information relating to the Roth IRA in the Form T1135, Foreign Income Verification Statement.

-In conclusion, while it might be tempting for Canadian to repatriate sums held in a Roth IRA, doing so, a Canadian resident taxpayer could lose a tax sheltered instrument equivalent to a Tax Free Savings Account (TFSA) provided a proper election is made.
+In conclusion, while it might be tempting for a Canadian to repatriate sums held in a Roth IRA, by doing so, a Canadian resident taxpayer could lose a tax sheltered instrument equivalent to a Tax Free Savings Account (TFSA) provided a proper election is made.

 Inheriting a foreign retirement plan for Canadian Residents

 For a spouse or a common-law partner who is the beneficiary of a foreign pension plan, an IRA, and a 401(k), the amount received may be taxable as income under paragraph 56(1)(a)(i) of the Income Tax Act.
-It is however possible to contribute the proceeds of such a plan into a Canadian RRSP following the procedure outlined in a previous section.6
+It is possible however to contribute the proceeds of such a plan into a Canadian RRSP by following the procedure outlined in a previous section.6

-A person that is the beneficiary of a foreign pension plan, an IRA, and a 401 (k), other than from a late spouse or commonlaw partner, must also include the value in their income under paragraph 56(1)(a)(i) /TA.
+A person that is the beneficiary of a foreign pension plan, an IRA, and a 401 (k), other than from a late spouse or common-law partner, must also include the value in their income under paragraph 56(1)(a)(i) /TA.
 If they have sufficient RRSP contribution room, this inheritance, or a portion of it, can be contributed in an RRSP to lessen the impact of this income inclusion.

 • It could simplify the management of a retirement portfolio, helping to ensure proper asset allocation is in place at all times, and allowing portfolio rebalancing in a timely manner.